matthe815/My-Interface/docs/getting_started.md

 ------------------------------------------

 `inter.getQuestion(isForced)` has been changed to `inter.prompt()` in version 0.0.3, getQuestion will still work for a little while however.

-This no longer applies in version 0.0.3, it will always activate when called.

 0.0.3 added arguments to the mix, so keep that in mind.